Abortion in Russia: Opinion polls

-In 2006, the amount of Russians viewing abortion as unacceptable under any circumstance was only 6%.
+In 2016, the number of Russians viewing abortion as unacceptable under any circumstance was only 4%.
 By 2022, this had risen to 13%.

 Statistics

 Despite a significant reduction in the abortion to birth ratio since the mid-1990s, the countries of the former Soviet Union maintain the highest rate of abortions in the world.
 In 2001, 1.31 million children were born in Russia, while 2.11 million abortions were performed.
 In 2005, 1.6 million abortions were registered in Russia; 20% of these involved girls under the age of 18.
 Official statistics put the number of abortions at 450,000 in 2020.

 As of 2021, the abortion rate was 12 abortions per year per 1000 women aged 15–44 years.

 Abortion statistics were considered state secrets in the Soviet Union until the end of the 1980s.
 During this period, the USSR had one of the highest abortion rates in the world.
 The abortion rate in the USSR peaked in 1965, when 5.5 million abortions were performed, the highest number in Russia's history.
 Nevertheless, the legalization of abortion did not eliminate criminal abortions.